deepnest-io/Deepnest/README.md

 Deepnest](https://github.com/Jack000/Deepnest), with changes made to the make it able to be built again (only Windows has been updated).

+No attempts have been made to upgrade to the latest versions, and as such this software depends on old packages.
+You must pay close attention to the [prerequisites](#prerequisites) to get a successful build.

 ### Prerequisites

 - Clone this fork with: `git clone --recurse-submodules --remote-submodules